billyean/acadia/c++/README.md

 # Using it in IDE

 This is a CMake project that it can be easily import into a CMake supported IDE like CLion.
+Code has been successfully verified in GCC 6 and CLang 9.0.0.

 # C++ Version